-The Golden Throne or the regal seat is an archetype of brilliance is also called Ratna Simhasana or Chinnahada Simhasana with splendid oeuvre on its gold plates which is showcased exclusively during the famous 10 day Dassehra festival of Mysore.
+The Golden Throne or the regal seat, an archetype of brilliance is also called Ratna Simhasana or Chinnahada Simhasana with splendid oeuvre on its gold plates which is showcased exclusively during the famous 10 day Dassehra festival of Mysore.
 The Maharajas used to sit on this golden throne and run the courtroom in the Palace’s Durbar Hall.

 6. The Hindu Temples

-Due to auspicious reasons in the earlier times, the kings used to build temples inside the forts or their premises.
+Due to auspicious reasons in earlier times, the kings used to build temples inside the forts or their premises.
 The Mysore palace complex has a medley of twelve beautifully carved and very exquisite Hindu temples.
 The oldest of these was built in the early 14th century, while the last temple was built after the Indian independence in 1953.

 7. The Royal Paintings